killmepleaseOwO/killmepleaseOwO/README.md

-- 👋 Hi, I’m [redacted]
+- 👋 Hi, I’m Alexandra
-- 👀 I’m interested in dying as soon as possible
+- 👀 I’m interested in a lot of things, *including dying asap*
-- 🌱 I’m currently learning easy ways to unalive myself
+- 🌱 I’m currently learning JS, HTML, CSS and more webdev stuff
-- 💞️ I’m looking to collaborate on my death
-- 📫 How to reach me ... please don't
+- 📫 How to reach me ... please don't :) i am not nice